allanh/flutter-brand-store/README.md

-# My+ App
+# Brand Store App

 ## Overview
-A My+ App project implements [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) in Flutter.
+A Brand Store App project implements [Uncle Bob's Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) in Flutter.
 This project provides basic classes that are tuned to work with Flutter and are designed according to the Clean Architecture.

 ## Installation